rahmerh/moma/README.md

 Then I discovered overlayfs, which turned out to be perfect for mod management.
 It lets you layer mods cleanly, isolate writes into an upper directory, and when paired with a private namespace makes the whole thing seamless and invisible to the user.
 No performance hit, no mess.

 Finally, I thought: why not write it in a language I’ve never used?
 Might as well learn something from it, which is why I picked rust.
 Moma might not be the most feature-rich mod manager out there, or the best written one, but it’s one that felt right and that I genuinly want to use.

----

-Want to contribute?
-Found a bug?
-File an issue or open a PR.
-I’ll probably merge it.